awsdocs/aws-elemental-mediapackage-user-guide/doc_source/segtemp-format-media.md

 1. When a playback device requests segments, it uses the URL defined in the `media` attribute and replaces the variable with the availability start time of the segment that's requested\.
 **Important**
 The value that replaces the variable must be an exact `t` value of a segment\.
-If the request uses an arbitrary timestamp, AWS Elemental MediaPackage doesn't seek the closest segment\.
+If the request uses an arbitrary timestamp, MediaPackage doesn't seek the closest segment\.
 **Example**

    The following is an example of a segment template from a representation\.
 It uses the `$Time$` variable: